urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 (snag val answers)
 ```

-`~(. og eny)` starts a random number generator with a seed from the current entropy.
-Right now we don't know quite enough to interpret this line, but we'll revisit the `++og` aspect of this `%say` generator in [the lesson on subject-oriented-programming](/courses/hoon-school/O-subject).
-For now, just know that it allows us to produce a random (unpredictable) integer using `++rad:rng`.
-We slam the `++rad:rng` gate which returns a random number from 0 to _n_-1 inclusive.
-This gives us a random value from the list of possible answers.
+`~(. og eny)` starts a random number generator with a seed from the
+current entropy.
+Right now we don't know quite enough to interpret this
+line, but we'll revisit the {% tooltip label="++og"
+href="/language/hoon/reference/stdlib/3d#og" /%} aspect of this `%say`
+generator in [the lesson on
+subject-oriented-programming](/courses/hoon-school/O-subject).
+For now,
+just know that it allows us to produce a random (unpredictable) integer
+using `++rad:rng`.
+We slam the `++rad:rng` gate which returns a random
+number from 0 to _n_-1 inclusive.
+This gives us a random value from the
+list of possible answers.

 Since this is a `%say` generator, we can run it without arguments: